Starmer to hold third Cobra meeting as police brace for more unrest

 “We’ve got criminal damage, violence, weapons offences, football banning orders.
 These are criminal thugs,” Sir Mark said.

-At least 156 police officers have been injured so far in the unrest with 71 being taken to hospital, the PA news agency understands.
+At least 191 police officers are thought to have been assaulted so far in the unrest, resulting in 100 being injured and 66 being taken to hospital, the PA news agency understands.

-This is the latest known figure of officer injuries from around half of the 43 forces in England and Wales, according to police sources.
+These are the latest known figures on officer injuries from 29 out of the 43 forces in England and Wales, according to police sources.
 The total number of officers injured across all forces is not yet known.

 Mr Stephens said many police officers had sustained injuries including “fractures, lesions and severe bruising” amid the at times “brutal and ferocious” unrest.